computational-biology/aquamet/README.md

 synopsis:

-		This program is for finding metal and base pair interactions.
+		This program is for finding metal and water interactions.

 install:
 	Download at least all the files of sys and bin directory.
-	Transfer the 'bin/metallic' executable file to some path folder and transfer all the files of 'sys' folder to some suitable location.
+	Transfer the 'bin/aquamet.linux' executable file to some path folder and transfer all the files of 'sys' folder to some suitable location.
 	We prefer the following.

-		sudo cp bin/metbp.linux   /usr/local/bin/
+		sudo cp bin/aquamet.linux   /usr/local/bin/

 		sudo cp sys/*   /usr/local/bin/